How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Set Aside Vacation Funds

-Set up a vacation bank account separate from your other funds and have the money added directly from your check rather than putting all your earnings in one account.
-Some save for Christmas in a Christmas Club fund; use the same concept to create a Vacation Club fund.
+Set up a vacation bank account separate from your other funds and add the money directly from your check rather than putting all your earnings in one account.
+Some save a little bit for Christmas in a Christmas Club fund; use the same concept to create a Vacation Club fund.
 When it comes time to take your vacation, your budgeted funds will be available.
-This practice reduces the stress and worry of not having funds available for your vacation.
+This practice reduces the stress and worry of having insufficient funds for your vacation.

 Discounts

-Keep a list of free things to do in your town or your planned vacation destination, so that when you have the time but don’t have a lot of money, you can still go.
-In Lansing, Michigan my home town, my list of free things to do includes tours of the Eli and Edythe Broad Contemporary Art Museum and the State Capitol Building.
-During summer, they perform free concerts in several parks, and a bike ride on the River Walk is yet another possibility.
-So, if funds are limited, see what’s available to do for free in your town or a neighboring city.
+Keep a list of free things to do in your town or your planned vacation destination so that you can still go when you have the time but don’t have a lot of money.
+My list of free things to do in Lansing, Michigan, my hometown, includes tours of the Eli and Edythe Broad Contemporary Art Museum and the State Capitol Building.
+During summer, they perform free concerts in several parks, and a bike ride on the River Walk is another possibility.
+So, if funds are limited, see what’s free in your town or a neighboring city.

 Dirty Fries at EnVie Restaurant in Lansing, Michigan